Samsung Galaxy Note 7: TechRadar

 TechRadar said that the Galaxy Note 7's "rich-looking, glass-and-metal-fused design" would "really wow people who are upgrading from those old, plastic-clad Note 4 and Note 3 handsets", but noted that the curved edges of the screen infrequently caused minor issues when using the stylus.
-The display was considered to be vibrant and well-suited for multimedia, especially due to its HDR support.
-Aspects of the software were also praised, including the continued trimming of Samsung's TouchWiz suite and its streamlined settings interface, and that it already included features introduced to the stock operating system as of Android 7.0 "Nougat" (although still being initially supplied with Android Marshmallow).
-Of the device's new stylus-oriented features, the consolidated S Notes app, GIF recorder, and always-on display functionality were commended, but the translation tool was considered inferior to Google Translate.
-The Galaxy Note 7's battery was judged as being capable of one-and-a-half days of normal use, and it was noted that the software also featured numerous estimation and power-saving features.
+The display was considered vibrant and well-suited for multimedia, especially with its HDR support.
+Aspects of the software were also praised, including the continued trimming of Samsung's TouchWiz suite and its streamlined settings interface, and that it already included features introduced to the stock operating system as of Android 7.0 "Nougat" (although still being initially supplied with Android 6.0 Marshmallow).
+Of the device's new stylus-oriented features, the consolidated S Notes app, GIF recorder, and always-on display functionality were commended.
+Still, the translation tool was considered inferior to Google Translate.
+The Galaxy Note 7's battery was judged capable of one-and-a-half days of normal use, and the software was noted to include numerous estimation and power-saving features.
 Techradar concluded that "if you're going to get out of the stylus, the Note 7 is an obvious choice.
 The iris scanner doesn't make it a convincing enough buy on its own.
 Otherwise, save your money and stick with the S7 Edge."

 Ars Technica

 Ars Technica was critical of the Note 7 due to its similarities to the Galaxy S7.
-The Note 7's refreshed design was commended for being smoother and more ergonomic than previous Samsung devices with curved screens, although the company was panned for using glass on the rear panel rather than metal.
+The Note 7's refreshed design was commended for being smoother and more ergonomic than previous Samsung devices with curved screens.
+However, the company was panned for using glass on the rear panel rather than metal.
 The S Pen was also criticized for feeling "cheap", and was described as a "hollow plastic tube that would feel more at home in a 100-pack of disposable Bic pens than in an ultra-premium $850 smartphone".
-The iris scanner's implementation was panned for adding additional steps to the process of unlocking the phone in comparison to the fingerprint reader, and that it does not integrate into Android's integrated authentication platforms (making it proprietary to Samsung components).
+The iris scanner's implementation was panned for adding extra steps to the phone unlocking process compared to the fingerprint reader and for not integrating with Android's built-in authentication platforms (making it proprietary to Samsung components).
 Warnings regarding looking at the sensor for too long were also considered "just a little scary".
 TouchWiz on the Note 7 was panned for consisting mainly of "'different for the sake of being different' changes that don't add much to the software experience" and make the interface less consistent with third-party software by removing elements of the Material Design language.
 In conclusion, Ars Technica doubted whether the Galaxy Note series was still necessary due to its increasing similarities to the main Galaxy S line, and felt that the device was priced too high, citing Chinese vendors capable of undercutting the prices of major brands while still producing phones of similar specifications.